milliyin/bad-improved-prompt-model/README.md

 # Bad Improved Prompt Model

-This repository presents a fine-tuned version of the Llama 3.2 3B model, specifically trained to enhance the quality of user prompts.
-By leveraging a dataset of poorly constructed prompts paired with their improved counterparts, the model aims to assist in refining vague or unclear prompts provided by users.
+The Bad Improved Prompt Model is designed to enhance user inputs for image generation models.
+By refining vague or unclear prompts, it helps produce more accurate and visually appealing images.

 ## Model